 The NSCDA, founded in 1891, is an unincorporated association of 44 Corporate Societies with more than 15,000 members.
 The Society headquarters is located at Dumbarton House, a Federal period house museum in Washington, D.C.
 The National Society of Colonial Dames has been a leader in the field of historic preservation, restoration, and the interpretation of historic sites since its New York Society first undertook the preservation of the Van Cortland House in 1897.
 Presently the association owns or operates more historic properties than any other organization in America other than the Federal Government.

 The original Savannah Antiques and Architecture Weekend’s events focused on the fascinating connections between the Andrew Low and Green-Meldrim Houses and the families who occupied them.
-In 2018 the architectural interest was expanded to include a preview of the important private revitalization of another of Savannah’s treasures, the Armstrong-Kessler Mansion.

 Many thanks to all participants, sponsors, donors, and volunteers for their contributions to preserve our national heritage.